Back to Glossary

 Technical

-Pneumatic cylinders are mechanical devices that use compressed air or nitrogen gas to create straight-line movement and force in motorsport applications.
+Pneumatic cylinders are mechanical devices used in race cars that convert compressed air or nitrogen gas into linear motion and force to operate various components quickly and precisely.